 Day 1: Manali to Marhi

-The Day 1 is the most crucial day of the entire tour as everything thing that you have read, heard or practiced in the last few months will come to reality before you.
+Day 1 is the most important day of the entire tour as everything thing that you have read, heard, or practiced in the last few months will come to reality before you.
 You will finally be starting your climb to get that ultimate Manali to Leh cycling experience

 The valley here is always lush green, very misty, plenty of waterfalls on the sides and many Dhaba’s along the way to cherish hot cup of chai, some warm food and conversations with locals as they are always excited to talk with you.

-On reaching Marhi, we were filled with emotions of all kind, a sense of achievement, some setbacks and excited with the view of Rohtang Pass.
+On reaching Marhi, we were filled with emotions of all kinds, a sense of achievement, some setbacks and excited with the view of Rohtang Pass.

 You should look at the list of things to carry on Ladakh trip.